+- A29.
+In applying AU-C section 315, the auditor's understanding of the nature and extent of oversight and governance that the entity has in place over management's process for making accounting estimates may be important to the auditor's required evaluation as it relates to whether - management, with the oversight of those charged with governance, has created and maintained a culture of honesty and ethical behavior, and

+• the strengths in the control environment elements collectively provide an appropriate foundation for the other components of internal control and whether those other components are undermined by deficiencies in the control environment.

 A30.
-In applying AU-C section 315, the auditor's understanding of the nature and extent of oversight and governance that the entity has in place over management's process for making accounting estimates may be important to the auditor's required evaluation as it relates to whether

-- management, with the oversight of those charged with governance, has created and maintained a culture of honesty and ethical behavior and - the strengths in the control environment elements collectively provide an appropriate foundation for the other components of internal control and whether those other components are undermined by deficiencies in the control environment. - A31.
-The auditor may obtain an understanding of whether those charged with governance - have the skills or knowledge to understand the characteristics of a particular method or model to make accounting estimates, or the risks related to the accounting estimate, for example, risks related to the method or IT used in making the accounting estimates, - have the skills and knowledge to understand whether management made the accounting estimates in accordance with the applicable financial reporting framework, - are involved in managing the entityare independent from management, have the information required to evaluate on a timely basis how management made the accounting estimates, and the authority to call into question management's actions when those actions appear to be inadequate or inappropriate,

-- oversee management's process for making the accounting estimates, including the use of models, or - oversee the monitoring activities undertaken by management.
+The auditor may obtain an understanding of whether those charged with governance

+- have the skills or knowledge to understand the characteristics of a particular method or model to make accounting estimates, or the risks related to the accounting estimate, for example, risks related to the method or IT used in making the accounting estimates, or the susceptibility of the accounting estimate to misstatement due to management bias or fraud, - have the skills and knowledge to understand whether management made the accounting estimates in accordance with the applicable financial reporting framework, - have the information required to evaluate on a timely basis how management made the accounting estimates and the authority to call into question management's actions when those actions appear to be inadequate or inappropriate, - oversee management's process for making the accounting estimates, including the use of models, or - oversee the monitoring activities undertaken by management.
 This may include supervision and review procedures designed to detect and correct any deficiencies in the design or operating effectiveness of controls over the accounting estimates.

-A32.
+A31.
 Obtaining an understanding of the oversight by those charged with governance may be important when there are accounting estimates that

-- require significant judgment by management to address subjectivity, - have high estimation uncertainty, - are complex to make, for example, because of the extensive use of IT, large volumes of data or the use of multiple data sources or assumptions with complex interrelationships, - had or ought to have had a change in the method, assumptions, or data compared to previous periods, or - involve significant assumptions.
+- require significant judgment by management to address subjectivity, - have high estimation uncertainty, - are complex to make, for example, because of the extensive use of IT, large volumes of data, or the use of multiple data sources or assumptions with complex interrelationships, - had or ought to have had a change in the method, assumptions, or data compared to previous periods, or - involve significant assumptions.